Table of Contents

 Perform Rollback or Fallback after applying security hotfix

 Now it is very important that in production environment you have an option available to rollback or fallback.
-So to fallback or rollback to the older working state of your RHEL Linux host you must know the last state.
+So after you apply patch, to fallback or rollback to the older working state of your RHEL Linux host you must know the last state.

-Here I mean that assuming the existing (before applying patch or security hotfix) your RHEL system had 500 rpms then after fallback it is expected that you return the system to same set with 500 rpms.
+Here I mean that assuming the existing (before you apply patch or security hotfix) your RHEL system had 500 rpms then after fallback it is expected that you return the system to same set with 500 rpms.

 Now before applying security hotfix I had below list of kernel rpms so after fallback also I should have same set of rpms

 # rpm -qa | grep kernel kernel-tools-libs-3.10.0-957.21.3.el7.x86_64 kernel-3.10.0-957.21.3.el7.x86_64 kernel-tools-3.10.0-957.21.3.el7.x86_64